rifatarefin/natgi/README.md

 ```
 Here, `LOG_FILE` is the base name used for the .gramdict produced by step 2.

-Note that if the LLM generated grammar has errors (i.e. some non-terminals used in rules but never defined), step 2 and 3 will fail.
+Note that `grammar_from_csv.py` expects the text grammar in a format instructed in the prompt. if the LLM cannot follow the specific format or the grammar has errors (i.e. some non-terminals used in rules but never defined), step 2 and 3 will fail.
 <!-- ## Acknowledgements